Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe® Acrobat Reader.

 Security Updates

 At Pima Federal, keeping our members and member assets safe is one of our highest priorities in this ever-increasing digital age.
-Security is top of mind, and fraud is on the rise internationally.
-That said, we want to ensure our members have easy access to pertinent security information.

 Automated Fraud Alerts: Your Best Defense Against Fraud